toolzakinbo/startup/README.md

 This is going to be used for structure.
 - A couple of HTML pages would be used.
 One would be used for login purposes and for users to create new accounts; a page where users can browse and review recipes; a recipe details page; a recipe upload page, and a user profile page.
 DONE
 - It is responsible for the textual description of each recipe using text.DONE
-- displaying images for each recipe
+- displaying images for each recipe (Not sure what is going on with this.
+Sometimes it shows the pictures, sometimes they don't)
 - input boxes for the login page and a submit button to initiate login.
 DONE
 - fetches recipes and their details from the database.
 DONE
 #### CSS
 This is going to be used for styling and animation.
 DONE
 - navigation, header, text content, login page, recipe review page, and responsive styles would be done using CSS.
+DONE
 #### JavaScript
 This deliverable is responsible for interactivity.
 - It handles user authentication when the Login button is clicked.
 DONE